jefische/portfolio/src/content/projects/item2.md

 tagsCSS: ["Bootstrap"]
 ---

 This web project helps tennis fans navigate an alternative for watching tennis online.
-If you're looking to cut the cord there are multiple options to watch tennis with just an internet connection.
-Traditional cable subscriptions can be costly and depending on which country you live, may not have access to a live broadcast of a tournament due to geo-restrictions.
-Another roadblock are blackout policies which prevent certain locations from streaming an event due to TV station broadcasting rights.
-Fortunately you can bypass these restrictions using a VPN and masking your actual IP address.
+The site is setup as a single page web application with blog articles on how to watch professional tennis tournaments online and affiliate links for a vpn product.
+Everything is built entirely from scratch using React.js and Bootstrap for styling.
+Code is bundled for production using Vite and hosted on a Namecheap server.